yahoo/bgjs/RENAME_PLAN.md

 - Test all examples manually
 - Verify they work with renamed concepts
 - Check for any remaining old terminology
+- Remove the temporary README note added in Phase 1 once verification passes

 #### Step 7.4: Documentation Review
 - Final review of all documentation
 - Ensure terminology is consistent throughout
 - Verify code examples match current API
+- Remove or update any references to deprecated helper names such as `lastEvent`, `currentEvent`, and `traceEvent`

 ## Risk Mitigation